Clinical Trials (PDQ®)

 |Phase I||Biomarker/Laboratory analysis, Treatment||Active||21 and under||NCI||NCI-2012-02011|

-This phase I trial studies the side effects and best dose of lenalidomide when given together with monoclonal antibody with or without isotretinoin in treating younger patients with refractory or recurrent neuroblastoma.
-Drugs used in chemotherapy, such as lenalidomide and isotretinoin, work in different wants to stop the growth of tumor cells, either by killing the cells or by stopping them from dividing.
-Monoclonal antibodies, such as monoclonal antibody Ch14.18, can block tumor growth in different ways.
-Some block the ability of tumor cells to grow and spread.
-Others find tumor cells and help kill them or carry tumor-killing substances to them.
-Giving more than one drug (combination chemotherapy) together with monoclonal antibody therapy may kill more tumor cells.
+This phase I trial studies the side effects and best dose of lenalidomide when given together with dinutuximab with or without isotretinoin in treating younger patients with neuroblastoma that does not respond to treatment or that has come back.
+Drugs used in chemotherapy, such as lenalidomide and isotretinoin, work in different wants to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
+Monoclonal antibodies, such as dinutuximab, may interfere with the ability of tumor cells to grow and spread.
+Giving more than one drug (combination chemotherapy) together with dinutuximab therapy may kill more tumor cells.

 Further Study Information

-I. To determine the maximum tolerated dose (MTD) and/or recommended phase II dose (RP2D) of lenalidomide in combination with fixed doses of ch14.18 (monoclonal antibody Ch14.18) given intravenously (IV) for four days (days 8-11) and isotretinoin given twice each day orally for 14 days (days 15-28) and repeated every 28 days to children with refractory or recurrent neuroblastoma.
+I. To determine the maximum tolerated dose (MTD) and/or recommended phase II dose (RP2D) of lenalidomide in combination with fixed doses of ch14.18 (dinutuximab) given intravenously (IV) for four days (days 8-11) and isotretinoin given twice each day orally for 14 days (days 15-28) and repeated every 28 days to children with refractory or recurrent neuroblastoma.

 II.
 To define the toxicities of lenalidomide administered in combination with ch14.18 and isotretinoin.